Moritz Seider Game Preview: Red Wings vs. Bruins

 Seider Season Stats Insights

-- Seider has a goal in one of his eight games playedthis season, but has yet to post a multi-goal effort.
+- Seider has scored a goal in one of 11 games this year.

-- In five of eight games this season, Seider has recorded a point, and three of those games included multiple points.
+- In six of 11 games this year, Seider has recorded a point, and four of those games included multiple points.

-- Seider has had an assist in a game five times this season over eight games played, with multiple assists in two games.
+- Seider has an assist in six of 11 games played this season, including multiple assists three times.

-- The implied probability is 45.5% that Seider hits the over on his points over/under based on the odds.
+- The implied probability is 51.2% that Seider goes over his points prop total based on the odds.

-- There is an implied probability of 40.8% of Seider going over his assist prop bet, considering the moneyline odds.
+- There is a 46.5% chance of Seider having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.